-Per Directives received from the WLWB, the following WOE assessment endpoints have been added to AEMP Version 6.0:
+The following WOE assessment endpoints have been added to the AEMP following directives received from the WLWB for AEMP Design Version 6.0:

 - Abnormalities Occurrence was added as a fish population health endpoint.
 The assessment of abnormalities is a qualitative assessment of captured fish, documenting unusual external features, such as external wounds, lesions, tumours, parasites, fin fraying, or gill parasites and internal features such as abnormalities of the liver, spleen, gall bladder, kidney, and gonads.
 Due to statistical limitations when using qualitative data, the occurrence of abnormalities was considered as an early-warning indicator only, based on relative comparisons between the NF and FF areas. - CPUE Catch data as CPUE was added as a fish population health endpoint because it provides a quantitative estimate of fish abundance.
 While CPUE is somewhat limited by sampling bias (which is introduced by fishing methods and locations), it provides a direct estimate of fish abundance that is comparable across time and study areas.